 Posted on January 10, 2013 by Wendy Frost

 Students in Professor Tina Lowrey’s graduate Marketing Management class typically learn the theories of marketing research, brand strategy and marketing communications.
-But students participating in her class last semester put those theories to work on a live case for Boysville, a non-profit organization that provides temporary shelter and long-term residential care for children who are unable to remain at home.
+However, students participating in her class last semester put those theories to work on a live case for Boysville, a non-profit organization that provides temporary shelter and long-term residential care for children who are unable to remain at home.

 Throughout the semester, the students met with representatives from Boysville to learn the needs of the organization, visited the facility and conducted research and analysis of their current activities.
 The end product was the development of a comprehensive, actionable marketing strategy for the organization.